-Sydney, 14 September 2021: Australian cattle property investment firm Packhorse Pastoral Company has officially opened its highly anticipated second round of funding, seeking to raise $50m as it builds mass-scale regeneration of the Australian landscape.
+Sydney, 14 September 2021: Australian cattle property investment company Packhorse Pastoral Company (Australia) Limited has officially opened its highly anticipated second round of funding, seeking to raise $50m as it builds mass-scale regeneration of the Australian landscape.

 The successful launch of Packhorse Pastoral Company earlier this year and subsequent first raise, saw the purchase of Stuart’s Creek, a 8,360-hectare property in Queensland, the first in a five-year plan to acquire $1bn worth of cattle property.